astropy/astroquery/docs/ned/ned.rst

 .. note::

-    All query methods that return the results in an `astropy.table.Table`_ will return meaningful column names only with ``Astropy`` version >= 0.3.
-For versions older than this, the table headers will have column names of the form `main_col_number` because of the way in which the NED returns VOTables.
+    All query methods that return the results in a `~astropy.table.Table` will return meaningful column names only with Astropy version >= 0.3.
+For versions older than this, the table headers will have column names of the form ``main_col_number`` because of the way in which the NED returns VOTables.

 .. warning::